 First, you will need to apply for a mortgage from a lender of your choosing.
 During this application process, you gain the right to have any mistakes or inaccurate information showing on your credit reports cleared up as soon as possible.

-Your lender will ask the credit bureaus to refresh your credit reports to show the most recent data available to your account(s).
+Your lender will ask the credit bureaus to refresh your credit reports to show the most recent data available to your account/s.
 You will receive a newly updated credit report and a typically higher credit score.

 Add Rental Information to Your Credit Files

 Renters all over the nation have had their rental payment history added to their credit reports.
-This ‘non-traditional’ payment data can boost your score up to 20 points or more, assuming you have been paying your rent on time.
+This non-traditional payment data can boost your score up to 20 points or more, assuming you have been paying your rent on time.